-The Easybreath is available in 4 sizes which cover 90% of faces.
-For women and teenagers, choose size S/M, and for men, choose size M/L or L/XL.
+The Easybreath is available in 3 sizes which cover 90% of faces.
+Children over 12, teenagers and women should opt for the XS or S/M sizes, and men for the M/L size.
 To choose the right size in store, tighten the mask so that it fits against your face.
 There should be no gap between your chin and the bottom of the mask.
-More details on the Tribord.com site: http://www.tribord.co.uk/advice/how-choose-size-your-easybreathr-mask?_ga=1.132791046.903064876.1432202293
+More details: http://www.tribord.tm.fr/conseils/comment-choisir-la-taille-de-son-masque-easybreathr

 Can I use the Easybreath if I have a beard?

 Beards can be responsible for letting in significant amounts of water.
-We recommend that men shave their beards before using the Easybreath because hair can break the seal between the silicone skirt of the mask and your skin.
+We recommend that men shave their beards before using the Easybreath because the hairs can break the seal between the silicone skirt of the mask and your skin.

 How does the exclusive anti-fogging concept work?

-It works best in waters over 64°f and is based on the fact that the fresh air breathed in is projected onto the front window before reaching the nose or mouth.
-The damp air that you breathe out is expelled through the side connections made of plastic and then silicone, which channel the air in the snorkel.
+It works best in waters over 65°F and is based on the fact that the fresh air breathed in is projected onto the front window before reaching the nose or mouth.
+The moist air that you breathe out is expelled through the side connections made of plastic and then silicone, which channel the air in the snorkel.
 In this way, the air constantly renewed.
-This is the same principle as the ventilation of your car windshield.
+This is the same principle as the ventilation of your car windscreen.